aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 Use the Section.Clone method to create a duplicate of a particular section.
 The code example given below shows how to create a duplicate of a particular section.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/sections/SectionsAccessByIndex/Document.doc).

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-CloneSection-CloneSection.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-CloneSection-CloneSection.java" >}}

 ### Copying Sections between Documents

 Fully or partially copying one document into another is a very popular task.
 Here is a "pattern" to implement this.
 Before any node from another document can be inserted, it must be imported using [Document.ImportNode](https://apireference.aspose.com/words/java/com.aspose.words/documentbase#importNode(com.aspose.words.Node,boolean)) method.
 The **Document.ImportNode** method makes a copy of the original node and updates all internal document-specific attributes such as lists and styles to make them valid in the destination document.
 The code example given below shows how to copy sections between documents.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Sections/Document.doc).

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-CopySection-CopySection.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-CopySection-CopySection.java" >}}

 {{% alert color="primary" %}}